On the Piatetski-Shapiro construction for integral models of Shimura varieties: Introduction

+The subscript $\delta=1$ in $\shthomuone$ deals with the technical issue that $\mathcal{H}_{1}$ could genuinely be a quasi-parahoric and not a parahoric.
+Thus the only property of integral models going into our proof of Theorem \ref{Thm:FixedpointIntegralIntroduction} is the fiber product diagram of \eqref{eq:IntroFiberProductDiagram}.

-In order to facilitate the arguments sketched in Section \ref{Sec:ArgumentsIntegral}, it is important for us to verify that many constructions in the theory of integral models of Shimura varieties (shtukas, local models, etc) are functorial in the triple $\gxg$ in a $2$-categorical sense.
+In order to facilitate the arguments outlined above, it is important for us to verify that many constructions in the theory of integral models of Shimura varieties (shtukas, local models, etc.) are functorial in the triple $\gxg$ in a $2$-categorical sense.
 For example, we show that the morphisms $\mathscr{S}_K\hy^{\lozenge/} \to \shthmu$ from the (modified) diamond associated to an integral model of a Shimura variety, see Section \ref{Sec:DiamondFunctors}, to the stack of $\mathcal{G}$-shtukas of type $\mu$ of Pappas--Rapoport \cite{PappasRapoportShtukas}, can be upgraded to a weak natural transformation of weak functors (or pseudo-functors), see Proposition \ref{Prop:FunctorialityShimuraVarietiesToShtukas} and Corollary \ref{Cor:FunctorialityShimuraVarietiesToShtukasII}.
 This is necessary because this implies that there is an induced map

-These induced maps play a crucial role in the proof of Theorem \ref{Thm:FixedpointIntegralIntroduction}.
-In that proof, we make use of the $2$-categorical theory of non-abelian Galois cohomology theory for the strict $(2,1)$-category of stacks on an arbitrary site.
+which features in the statement of Theorem \ref{Thm:FixedPointsVsheavesIntroduction}.
+In the proofs of Theorems \ref{Thm:FixedPointsVsheavesIntroduction} and \ref{Thm:IntroIgusa}, we make use of the $2$-categorical theory of non-abelian Galois cohomology theory for the $(2,1)$-category of stacks on a site.
 We develop this theory from scratch in Appendix \ref{Appendix:HFP}.